 Girls experience puberty as a sequence of events, and their pubertal changes usually begin before boys of the same age.
 The first pubertal change in girls usually is breast development.

-Breast development occurs in distinct stages, first before birth, and again at puberty and during the childbearing years.
-Changes also occur to the breasts during menstruation and when a woman reaches menopause.
+Breast development happens in distinct stages, first before birth, and again at puberty and during the childbearing years.
+Changes also happen to the breasts during menstruation and when a woman reaches menopause.